johbo/k0s-nix/README.md

 Inspect the result in `./result`.

+### Token handling to join the cluster

+`k0s` uses a token to join the cluster.
+The token has to be placed into `/etc/k0s/k0stoken` (configurable via `services.k0s.tokenFile`), otherwise the service will not start.

+After the join the content is not needed anymore an the file can be emptied.

+Providing the token has to be done either manually or by your favorite automation tooling.

 ## Credit

 - The `k0s` package definition tool the work from this PR as input: